elmol/idle-cdo-cards/README.md

 ### Scope

 It should be seen it as an initial seed and **proof of concept** to start building on Idle Tranches protocol.

+[issue-1](https://github.com/elmol/idle-cdo-cards/issues/1) implementation: Allowing an investor to mint cards not only for IdleCDO DAI but also IdleFEI CDO.

 ### Demo